-- Has the second largest database and the most international customers (lots of Norwegians, very few Germans).
+- Has the second largest database and many international customers (lots of Norwegians, very few Germans).

-- The largest database and getting larger every day because of all the folks with family trees there.
+- By far the largest database and getting larger every day because of all the folks with family trees there.

-- You cannot do chromosome comparisons with other testers there so you have to load your data to GEDmatch or DNA.land for that.
+- You cannot do chromosome comparisons with other testers there so you have to load your data to Family Tree DNA or GEDmatch or MyHeritage.com for that.

 - Wonderful automated tree matching for your DNA matches which can be used with private research trees to help adoptee searches.

-- Can compare yourself to anyone you match, so better for adoptees than 23andme.
+- Can compare yourself to anyone you match, so better in for adoptees than 23andme.